gabrieldansereau/ms_downscaling_metawebs/README.md

 # Introduction

-Sampling species interactions and ecological networks in repeated locations in space and time is a challenging task [@Jordano2016SamNet].
+Sampling ecological networks in space and time is a challenging task [@Jordano2016SamNet].
 Most studies on food webs have previously focused on local webs limited in size and extent, and are rarely replicated in space and time [@Mestre2022DisFoo].
 Interactions can show important variations in space [@Poisot2015SpeWhy], yet available network data also show important geographical bias, limiting our ability to answer questions in many biomes and over broad spatial extents [@Poisot2021GloKno].
 Moreover, global network monitoring is insufficient to properly describe and undestand how ecosystems are reacting to global change [@Windsor2023UsiEco].
-Predictive approaches are increasingly used to predict species interactions [e.g.
+Predictive approaches are increasingly used to predict species interactions [e.g., @Desjardins-Proulx2017EcoInt;
-@Desjardins-Proulx2017EcoInt; @Morales-Castilla2015InfBio] and can handle
-limited data to circumvent data scarcity [@Strydom2021RoaPre], but they are rarely used to make explicitly spatial predictions.
-As a result, there have been repeated calls for globally distributed interaction and network data and repeated samplings in time and space [@Mestre2022DisFoo; @Poisot2021GloKno;
+@Morales-Castilla2015InfBio] and can handle limited data to circumvent data scarcity [@Strydom2021RoaPre], but are rarely used to make explicitly spatial predictions.
+As a result, there have been repeated calls for globally distributed interaction and network data and repeated sampling in time and space [@Mestre2022DisFoo; @Windsor2023UsiEco].
-@Windsor2023UsiEco].

 The metaweb is an increasingly used concept to address the issue of data scarcity, and it further holds potential to analyse networks at large spatial extents.
-A metaweb contains all the possible interactions between the species found in a given regional species pool [@Dunne2006NetStr].
-Recent studies have focused on assembling metawebs for various taxa through extensive literature surveys [European tetrapods, @Maiorano2020TetSpe] or using predictive tools [Canadian mammals, @Strydom2022FooWeb].
-In comparison, empirical networks are local realizations of a regional metaweb [@Poisot2012DisSpe; @Poisot2015SpeWhy] and inherit the metaweb structure with little influence from habitat and dynamical constraints [@Saravia2022EcoNet].
+A metaweb contains all possible interactions between species found in a given regional species pool [@Dunne2006NetStr].
+Recent studies have focused on assembling metawebs for various taxa through literature surveys and expert elicitation [European tetrapods, @Maiorano2020TetSpe] or using predictive tools [Canadian mammals, @Strydom2022FooWeb].
+In comparison, empirical networks are local realizations of a regional metaweb [@Poisot2012DisSpe] and inherit the metaweb structure with little influence from habitat and dynamical constraints [@Saravia2022EcoNet].
 Given this, @Strydom2022PreMet called the prediction of the metaweb structure the core goal of predictive network ecology and the key to produce accurate downscaled and local predictions.
 Establishing or predicting the metaweb should therefore be the first target for systems where we lack information about local realizations.
-This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example, @Poggiato2022IntFoo;
-@Lucas2023IncBio; @Moens2022ImpBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
+This is not the same as using interactions to improve predictions of species distributions as recent studies have done [for example, @Poggiato2022IntFoo; @Lucas2023IncBio; @Moens2022ImpBio], although these are incredibly relevant and answer long-standing calls to include interactions within such models [@Wisz2013RolBio].
 Instead, predicting networks in space is a different task and it serves a different goal, focusing first on the distribution of networks and its drivers rather than on the distribution of species.

 A key challenge remains in how to downscale a regional metaweb towards local network predictions. @Gravel2019BriElt introduced a mathematical framework